 - When two vehicles on the same street, traveling in opposite directions, reach the intersection at the same time, right-of-way isn’t an issue (unless one of the drivers is turning).
 When two cars traveling in a perpendicular direction reach the intersection at the same time, the car to the right has the right-of-way.
 The same is true when three cars reach the intersection at the same time.
 However, this can be quite confusing when four cars reach the intersection at the same time…

 - When four cars reach the intersection at the same time, or there is heavy traffic, drivers on both streets should take turns entering the intersection.
 For instance, the cars traveling north and south would take turns entering the intersection with the cars traveling east and west.
 Again, the car going straight has the right-of-way.

 - Yield to pedestrians in a crosswalk (for the entire time they are in the crosswalk, not just when they’re out of your lane),

 - Yield right-of-way when there is traffic in the intersection that could result in an accident if another vehicle enters (if it seems crowded in there, just wait),

 - Yield when a police car or other emergency vehicle with lights and sirens is approaching or entering the intersection,

 - Yield to postal vehicles and buses reentering the intersection after a stop,

 - Yield to trains traveling through the intersection, and

 - Yield to bikes, scooters, etc., that enter the intersection.

 If you’ve been injured in an intersection in Los Angeles, the legal team at Novik Law Group, A Professional Law Corporation, will thoroughly investigate your case, determine the liable parties, and fight to get you the compensation you deserve.
-Call (888) 846-4576 for a free case evaluation with an experienced, local car accident lawyer.
+Call (888) 846-4576 for a free case evaluation with an experienced, car accident lawyer in Los Angeles.